 Day 13: Kakadu – Darwin Included Choice

 Visit Ubirr, one of Kakadu’s renowned Aboriginal rock art sites, then walk to nearby Nadab Lookout, for views over the surrounding wetlands.
-This afternoon in Darwin, choose an Included Choice sightseeing experience.
-Visit the colourful Mindil Beach Sunset Market where we’ll treat you to dinner or visit Crocosaurus Cove to explore at your leisure.
+After an orientation on arrival in Darwin, the evening is free for you to explore.

 Hotel: Mantra on the Esplanade, 2 nights